betterscientificsoftware/bssw.io/Articles/Blog/OnDemandLearningForBetterScientificSoftware.md

 #### Publication date: May 31, 2018

 *In May 2018, Elaine Raybourn presented a webinar titled "On-demand Learning for Better Scientific Software: How to Use Resources & Technology to Optimize your Productivity" in the series Best Practices for HPC Software Developers on the IDEAS Productivity website.
-In this article, Elaine answers questions from her webinar participants about challenges associated with transmedia learning in the wild (i.e., as it naturally occurs in a social context).
+In this article, Elaine answers questions from her webinar participants about challenges associated with learning in the wild (i.e., as it naturally occurs in a social context).
 Elaine is a scientist at Sandia National Laboratories.*

 <br>